g3vind/next-price/README.md

 - **Automated Cron Jobs**: Utilize cron jobs to automate periodic scraping, ensuring data is up-to-date.

-## Code Architecture and Reusability

-Next-Price is designed with a modular and scalable architecture, promoting code reusability and maintainability.
-It's easy to extend its functionality and integrate new features.

 ## Quick Start

 Follow these steps to set up the project locally on your machine.